 Low-income designated federal credit unions can take on subordinated, uninsured debt in the form of secondary capital accounts.
 This secondary capital counts towards statutory requirements, and can be used to support growth.

 In order to receive secondary capital, credit unions must submit a plan to NCUA detailing:

 Most federally insured credit unions face a cap on how much they can lend to member businesses.
-This cap is equal to either 1.75 actual net worth or 12.25% of total assets, whichever is lower.
-Low income credit unions are exempted from this restriction, granting them unrestricted ability to offer commercial loans, as long as they comply with all other aspects of NCUA's member business loan rule.
+This cap is equal to either 1.75 times actual net worth or 12.25 percent of total assets, whichever is lower.
+Organizations that earned the low income credit union designation are exempted from this restriction, granting them the unrestricted ability to offer commercial loans, as long as they comply with all other aspects of NCUA's member business loan rules.

 The Community Development Financial Institution Fund offers grants to financial institutions that serve low-income communities.
 In 2017, 56 credit unions with a CDFI certification received $39.5 million in awards from this fund.
 The CDFI certification is different from a low-income designation, but low-income designated credit unions get NCUA assistance in applying for certification, as well as a simpler application process.

 In order to qualify for a low-income designation, more than 50% of a credit union's members must be low-income.
 A low-income member is defined as: